Kin Kin: History

+At the start of the 2022 school year the enrolment totalled 47 students with 5 teaching staff and 8 non-teaching staff.

 On 17 February 1924, a severe storm caused substantial damage to the School of Arts hall which was reconstructed by July.

 In 1926, St Mary's Catholic Church opened in Bowman Street.
 It was destroyed in the 1985 storm.

 On 19 November 1926, St Luke's Anglican Church was dedicated by Archbishop Gerald Sharp.
 It closed circa August 2020.
 It was deconsecrated in June 2021.
 It was at 3 Grady Street (26.2642°S 152.8741°E).

 A storm and associated tornado on 16 January 1930 brought 6 inches (152mm) of rain in an hour.
 It caused flash flooding and damage to crops and many buildings.

-On the morning of 22 September 1932, a severe thunderstorm produced a tornado estimated at 100 yards (91m) wide which traveled from the Cooran tablelands through the Sister Tree, Wahpunga, Eulama, and Cootharaba districts before crossing Lake Doonella and going out to sea.
+On the morning of 22 September 1932, a severe thunderstorm produced a tornado estimated at 100 yards (91m) wide which travelled from the Cooran tablelands through the Sister Tree, Wahpunga, Eulama, and Cootharaba districts before crossing Lake Doonella and going out to sea.
 While no injuries were reported, many trees and crops were affected and a number of buildings damaged or destroyed.
 A hail storm several hours later caused further damage.

 A severe hailstorm on the afternoon of 10 October 1933 dumped 6 inches (152mm) of rain in 20 minutes causing flash flooding, and left drifts of hail up to 3 feet (91 cm) deep.
-Extensive damage was reported to businesses in the main street, and to banana plantations, smallcrops, and buildings in surrounding areas.
+Extensive damage was reported to businesses in the main street, and to banana plantations, small crops, and buildings in surrounding areas.